 Phone, Charger, and Earbuds

-As for toiletries, only bring what you’ll use, not everything under your bathroom sink.
+Only bring toiletries that you’ll use, not everything under your bathroom sink.
 Essential toiletries you’ll always want to bring for a weekend getaway include:

 - Toothbrush and toothpaste